robertandrews/cwp-tidy-media/README.md

 ## Removal

 The plugin tidies up after itself.
 Upon deletion, the table wp_tidy_media_organiser is deleted.
+This removes all traces of the plugin.

 Removal will not affect changes already made by this plugin - any attachments already moved will remain in their new locations.

+## Warning

+Deletion of the plugin will not revert attachments to their prior state.

+<mark>Make a back-up of both files and database before you run this plugin</mark>.

 ## Changelog